 So it’s time to craft the perfect resume that you hope will land you your next big interview and opportunity.
 That’s great.
 A new job can bring new experiences and opportunities for you to grow while you help lead another company to success.
-However, getting your foot in the door can be the hardest part about the job search.
+However, getting your foot in the door can be the hardest part of the job search.

 Today, hiring managers are increasingly pressed for time as they scan hundreds of resumes looking for the perfect candidate.
 Resume summaries can be the key to having your resume examined versus just being tossed into the trash.
 However, in order to be successful, they need to be written with great care.
-Today, we look at seven must have components that you should have in your executive resume summary so your resume stands out above the rest.

 1. Eye-Catching Visual Layout